arlenegrace/quickarray/README.md

 ## quick_array
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 `quick_array` is a fast resizable array library written in C++ with a large focus on performance, maintainability and code readability.
+It aims to be a drop-in replacement to std::vector with additional features.

 ### Features
 - **High performance**.
 This library was built from the ground up with performance in mind.
 Initial benchmarks outperform GCC's implementation of `std::vector` by a factor of six.